-Hilton Arenztopia $$ A very standard, casual Hilton with great veiws but lots of traffic.
+Hilton Arenztopia $$ A very standard, casual Hilton with great views but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
 50-100$ per night.
 2403 Longhorn street

 Fuhulemishirae Luxury Cusine $$$ This is the undisputed king of all resturaunts in Arenztopia.
 The name Fuhulemshirae strikes fear into the hearts of food critics, chefs, and foodies alike.
 Komare Fuhulemshirae has spent all fifty years of his life preparing food and perfecting it.
 The signature dish is the 150$ Fuhulemshirae´s Klolmrfn Super, which is a dish so spicy and so good that people have fainted eating it. *By appointment only.
 Must reserve 4 months in advance.
 1000 Arenztopia Roundabout

 Dripping Cone Flagship Store $$ A huge store filled with the all of the best ice cream flavors that you could imagine.
 Dripping Cone ice cream is a classic staple of Arenztopia and has been since 1920.
 Though Dripping Cone is a ice cream store, in 2020 it joined with a chocolate company and now offers many candies and choclates along with ice cream.
-The shop has many colorful paintings, and it also includes a huge indoor playscape for children with several slides, one waterslide, and real grass.
+The shop has many colorful paintings, and it also includes a huge indoor playscape for children with a waterslide, and real grass.
 2401 Arenztopia Boulevard

 Things to do